About Us

 How much do your kittens cost?

 Bengal kittens currently start at $1,800 (marbled), $2,000 (spotted), and $2,200 (rosetted).
 Devon Rex kittens start at $1,800.
 Pricing reflects temperament, pattern, color, glitter, type, and age at release.
-Prices will be increasing for kittens born after July 2026.
-If you're already on our waitlist, your price will be the same as when you joined — no surprises.
+Prices will be increasing for kittens born after July 1, 2026.
+If you’re already on our waitlist, your price will be the same as current pricing — no surprises.

 What’s included with my kitten?